treyhunner/treyhunner.github.com/source/_posts/2018-09-03-stop-writing-lambda-expressions.markdown

 ```

 The person who wrote this code likely learned that lambda expressions are used for making a function that can be passed around.
-But they missed out on a slightly bigger picture idea: all functions in Python can be passed around.
+But they missed out on a slightly bigger picture idea: **all functions in Python (not just lambda functions) can be passed around**.

 Since `abs` (which returns the absolute value of a number) is a function and all functions can be passed around, we could actually have written the above code like this: